Long-ranged gates in quantum computation architectures with limited connectivity: Summary and outlook

 \section{Summary and outlook}

 The above-described method involves a quantum computer architecture that enhances limited, nearest neighbor connectivity to full connectivity by means of multipartite entanglement.
 The key feature is to split the quantum system into data qubits and auxiliary qubits, where a 2D cluster state, or another multipartite entangled resource state, is generated and shared among the auxiliary qubits.
 This multipartite entangled state can be flexibly transformed into different target configurations by means of single-qubit measurements, including multiple long-range Bell states shared between distant pairs of qubits.
 In turn, these Bell states allow one to implement multiple long-range two-qubit gates in parallel.
-This provides for a quantum processor architecture where multipartite entangled states are utilized to enhance flexibility and long-range connectivity, and measurement-based elements support a circuit-based design.
+This leads to a quantum processor architecture where multipartite entangled states are utilized to enhance flexibility and long-range connectivity, and measurement-based elements support a circuit-based design.

 We point out that the kind of entanglement that is generated and utilized can be adapted to the task and purpose at hand.
+For example, if only a restricted set of target configuration of Bell states (or long-ranged gates) should be flexibly realized, other resource states with a potentially simpler entanglement structure might be suitable \cite{RN81}.
 Furthermore, entanglement can be generated beforehand, and in fact other entangled states might be more powerful than a naturally available 2D cluster state, e.g. a 3D cluster states allows one to perform more gates in parallel as we have also illustrated.
+It might also be interesting to add elements of blind quantum computation to the proposal, i.e. consider techniques and methods to hide the performed protocol or computation from a server that performs the computation.
 From a more physical perspective, it would be interesting to optimize the suggested approach to different experimental platforms.
 While we have concentrated on superconducting quantum processor architectures, also other set-ups are viable to our approach.
 For instance, dual species neutral atom arrays \cite{RN34} offer a natural separation into data and auxiliary qubits for entanglement generation.